 However, when there are so many things to see, when countries are so big or when trips go over several countries, and when time is counted, how do we plan an effective itinerary that will give you the best chance to have a great trip?

 Let’s face it, there is an infinity of possibilities to create an itinerary.
 I will list here 3 main kinds of itineraries that I have used for my own my trips, then reflect on what would make me choose a certain type of itinerary rather than another.
-Hopefully it can give you some insight and help decide what to do if you are planning your next trip 🙂
+Hopefully, it can give you some insight and help decide what to do if you are planning your next trip 🙂

 Types of Itineraries

-As its name suggests, a loop itinerary starts in a certain place then hops from place to place in a loop shape, until you get back to where you started.
+As its name suggests, a loop itinerary starts in a certain place and then hops from place to place in a loop shape, until you get back to where you started.
 It is the type of itinerary that works for most trips and that most of us try to achieve in our trip planning.

-However, there are some other aspects to take in considerations.
+However, there are some other aspects to take into consideration.
 Depending on the length and pace of the trip, a loop itinerary can be more tiring.
 If you don’t stay for very long at each place and you can easily start feeling you are constantly on the road.
 That’s why it is important to plan an itinerary that is not too packed and that can even include an extra buffer day.

 When the region or the country to explore is big enough, it makes sense to try to craft a loop itinerary.